Eptor/Padlock/README.md

 ## Installation

 The installation is automatic, it generates the directory "Database" and adds the Padlock.db file with the requiered rows.
-But ig you rather create your own database instead of doing it automatically, you can using the following sqlite commands
+But if you rather create your own database instead of doing it automatically, you can using the following sqlite commands

 This is the database structure: